Terroir: Tufa Limestone and River Influence

 The tufa bedrock does more than nourish the vines.
 For centuries, vignerons have carved kilometers of caves into these limestone hillsides, creating natural cellars with constant temperature (12°C year-round) and humidity ideal for aging wine.
 Many producers still use these historic caves for fermentation and bottle storage, giving Vouvray wines — particularly the sparkling — unmatched depth and complexity.

 The Loire River's moderating influence is equally crucial.
 Morning mists promote the development of noble rot (botrytis cinerea) in exceptional years, allowing producers to craft moelleux wines of extraordinary concentration and longevity.
-The 1947 Vouvray moelleux from Domaine Huet, for instance, is still drinking beautifully today — a testament to Chenin Blanc's aging potential.
+Great Vouvray moelleux from outstanding vintages decades old is still drinking well today, which is the clearest evidence of Chenin Blanc's ageing potential.

 The Styles of Vouvray